rei-codes/personal-website/content/projects/no-tomorrow.md

 date: 4

-title: "No Tomorrow - Minimal Todo List App"
+title: "No Tomorrow - Todo List App"
 subtitle: "No Tomorrow is a minimalistic task management app to help you stay organized and manage your today."
 image: "/project-images/noto/ss.webp"